Connect with others who understand.

 Recognizing the Signs of Stroke

-It’s important for you and your loved ones to recognize the warning signs of a stroke so you can get immediate medical attention should you need it.
+It’s important for you and your loved ones to recognize the warning signs of a stroke so you can get immediate medical attention if you need it.
 You can remember the warning signs of a stroke using the acronym FAST:

 • Face drooping — One side of the face will droop or become numb.